ninbura/windows/readme.md

       - It can be a chore, but I recommend you maintain each of these lists and back them up somewhere for future use.
     - #### install winget auto update
       - run the following command in PowerShell
-        - `winget install Romanitho.WiGUI --location Documents`
+        - `winget install Romanitho.WiGUI --location documents`
       - navigate to your documents folder and run the WiGui `exe` (double click)
         - If you're prompted to update WiGui, do so.
         - after the update is complete there should be a new WiGui exe with a later version number